Art at Trinity Hall

 Arts Festival

-Trinity Hall’s first Arts Festival celebrates creativity and the arts through a series of events, exhibitions, performances, screenings, and opportunities for artistic practice and production.
-The Festival is an opportunity for the arts to thrive in College and to showcase our diverse artistic talent.
+Throughout the 2022/23 academic year, Trinity Hall’s first Arts Festival celebrated creativity and the arts through a series of events, exhibitions, performances, screenings, and artistic practice and production.
+The Festival offered further opportunities for the arts to thrive in College and to showcase our diverse artistic talent.

 ‘Encounters in Stone’